 This course is designed to introduce the student to both the world of professional seminars in business and to issues that students face as they move into the work world.
 Topics covered will range from FMLA to financial planning, and work/family balance to business lunches.
-Each student will develop a strategic plan for his or her life.
 Prerequisite: Organization Leadership major, Senior status, or permission of instructor.